hiteshjoshi1/commands/aws_learn/networking/vpc.md

 9. Network ACL are stateless, need to add specific inbound and outbound rules seprately(Unlike Sec groups).

+## Load Balancers
+1. Application Load Balancers (Http, Https)
+2, Network Load Balancers (TCP, TLS, UDP)
+3. Classic Load Balancers(prev generation http, https and TCP)

+**When provisioning a Loadbalancers - you need atleast 2 public subnest

 ### VPC Flow Logs

-1. VPC flow logs is a feature that enables you to capture IP traffic going in and out of your network interface to your VPC.
+- VPC flow logs is a feature that enables you to capture IP traffic going in and out of your network interface to your VPC.
-2. Flow data is stored in AWS Cloudwatch Logs or S3 buckets and can be viewed from there.
+- Flow data is stored in AWS Cloudwatch Logs or S3 buckets and can be viewed from there.
-3. Can be created at 3 levels -
+- Can be created at 3 levels -
   - VPC
   - Subnet
   - Network interface level